 Tank size

-Blue dolphin cichlids are active and relatively large fish, so it is important to provide them with an adequately sized tank to ensure their well-being and comfort.
-The tank size for blue dolphin cichlids depends on whether you plan to keep them as a single specimen or as part of a community tank.
+Blue dolphin cichlids are active and relatively large fish, making it crucial to provide them with an adequately sized tank to ensure their well-being and comfort.
+Their tank size requirements vary depending on whether you plan to keep them as a single specimen or as part of a community setup.

 Tank decor